cyb3r-vishal/cyb3r-vishal/README.md

 ## ⚠️ Disclaimer

-All security-related projects are intended strictly for **educational and ethical research purposes**.
+Security-related projects are for **educational and ethical learning purposes only**.

 ---

 <div align="center">

-### ⚡ "Break.
-Understand.
-Secure."
+### ⚡ "Learn.
+Build.
+Break.
+Improve."

 </div>